mjambon/thoughts/src/definitions/definitions.md

 the world cannot learn anything about the existence or the nature of other worlds.

+*** mathematics
+title: Mathematics
+synonyms: math, maths, mathematical

+The study of unambiguous statements, or equivalently, the study of structure.

+What distinguishes a mathematical statement from an ordinary English sentence is that a mathematical statement is interpreted in the same way by all mathematicians at minimal effort and regardless of their beliefs about the world.
+A statement can only be proven from ground truths known as axioms, from other proven statements, and using a fixed set of symbols and rules that allow combining statements into new statements.
+A proven statement is known as a theorem.
+Proving a statement can be very hard.
+Some statements are easy to prove with a 20th-century computer and software while being tedious to prove by humans.
+Such proofs are generally referred to as computations.
+Other statements were proven by humans but could not yet proven by computers as of the beginning of the 21st century.
+Some statements cannot even be proven at all and are referred to as being undecidable.
+The relationship between proofs and computation, as well as their fundamental limitations are now well-understood.
+A basic understanding of these notions is considered a prerequisite in the rest of this book.

 *** model
 title: Model
 synonyms: models, modeled, representation, represented